Enable Private Service Connect for your workspace

 Validate your DNS configuration

-In your VPC networks, make sure your DNS are configured correctly:
+In your VPC networks, check your DNS configurations:

-In your compute plane VPC network, use the nslookup
+In your classic compute plane VPC network, use the nslookup

-tool to confirm the following URLs resolve to the correct Private Service Connect endpoint IP
+tool to confirm that the following URLs resolve to the correct Private Service Connect endpoint IP

 <workspace-url>